DoctorBuBBle/website/src/pages/index.md

     And "always building software applications"?
 No, I am not interested in burning out.
 Besides I am way to fascinated by nature to sit all day before a computer.
 Instead I also sit in front of my aquarium.
 There I make sure that my plants and animals are flourishing.
 But normally that is not a problem.
 I can even be on long vacation trips without having to worry about my tank.
 Longer stays abroad are perfect for going to language schools and to learn about a different culture.
 I did my first language vacation in Malta, where I discovered that my english is already quit good.
 So spanish became my next goal and I took a six week vacation with spanish lessons in Malaga.
 However, after this vacation I sadly had to pause my vacation streak with corona running around :( .

-    If you think I am an interesting character you would like to work with you can always [contact me](/contact).
+    If you think I am an interesting character, you would like to work with, you can always [contact me](/contact).
   image: /img/Paas Sebastian_pp.png
 skillsSection:
   title: My Technology Radar